Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 Some of the common side effects of rhinoplasty include:

-- Bleeding and infection: these are the most common complications of rhinoplasty, which can be eliminated by taking or avoiding some medications.
+- Bleeding and infection: These are the most common complications of nose jobs, which can be eliminated by taking or avoiding some medications.
 For instance, your doctor probably asks you to cut off the inflammatory medications if you have frequent nosebleeds after a nose job.
 Also, if you have a nasal infection, you should use antibiotic pills or ointments to reduce it.

 - Breathing problems: if the nose becomes too small during the surgery, the patient will have a breathing problem, especially when sleeping.
-To solve this problem, most surgeons offer performing revision rhinoplasty.
+To solve this problem, most surgeons offer to perform revision rhinoplasty.

 - Scarring: in both open and closed rhinoplasty, scarring is possible.
 To minimize the scars and their complications (such as changing the contour of the nose), the doctor prescribes specific ointments.

-- Swelling and bruising: these two are inevitable side effects of rhinoplasty, which will be subsided over time.
+- Swelling and bruising: These two are inevitable side effects of rhinoplasty surgery, which will subside over time.
 However, you can get rid of them sooner by putting ice compressions on them three times a day and elevating your head when sleeping.

 There are also other complications after nose surgery, such as:

 - Hematoma or accumulation of blood under the skin;